oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/general-setup-org/organization-localization.rst

    .. image:: /user/img/system/localization/localization_configuration_organization.png
       :alt: Localization configuration options per organization

-   Here, you can configure the following options by clearing the **Use System** check box and providing your own data.
+   Here, you can configure the following options by clearing the **Use System** checkbox and providing your own data.

 4. In the **Location Options** section, provide: